 With so much to offer, we do recommend microchipping for those who desire permanent identification for their pet.
 This can be beneficial in reuniting you with your pet in the unfortunate event that he or she is lost or stolen and can also be used to prove positive ownership if it should ever come into question.
 Some states even require microchipping of aggressive or dangerous animals.
 Officials can then keep track of repeated negative incidents associated with a particular pet to better protect the public.
 Microchipping is a safe and effective way of achieving all of these goals.

 The microchip is a tiny metal object about the size of a grain of rice that can be easily implanted under the skin with a needle.
 Most of the time this can be performed without the need for sedation and with minimal discomfort.
 The metal in the chip is inert (inactive) and there are no anticipated side effects from chip placement.
 After the chip is implanted, we'll give you a demonstration of how it works and are happy to answer questions at any time.

 Overall, microchipping can be extraordinarily beneficial – it not only provides good peace of mind, but may someday reunite you with your pet or even save his or her life.
 For details on the Home Again microchip and Home Again membership, please call us or go to www.homeagain.com.

 Interstate and International Health Certificates

-We highly advise that you research travel requirements as soon as plans arise, for some are simple, others quite complex.
+Again, we highly advise that you begin travel preparations as soon as plans arise, for some are simple, others quite complex.
 Travel requirements for many states and international destinations can be found on the USDA's pet travel website.
 Happy travels!